theta-tools/Theta-Tools/tools/components/NEW COMPONENTS/Component Template - Tailwind CSS/README.md

 3. `documentation.md`
 4. `/assets`

+## Details
 1. `component.html` is your component code
 2. `metadata.md` is the information about the component (Name, Version, Tailwind CSS Version, etc.)
 3. `documentation.md` is the documentation page for your component
-4. `/assets` is the folder for all the assets required by your component (Except Tailwind CSS)
+4. `/assets` is the folder for all the assets required by your component (JS, Images, CSS - Except Tailwind CSS)